weiwangfinance/homepage/_pages/publications.md

 # Working in Progress

-* "Twitter Bots, Corporations and Financial Markets" (2020), with Anthony Cookson (UColorado), Juhani Linnainmaa (Dartmouth), Alessandro Previtero (Indiana), and Filippo Menczer (Indiana)
+* "Twitter Bots, Corporations and Financial Markets" (2022), with Anthony Cookson (UColorado), Juhani Linnainmaa (Dartmouth), Alessandro Previtero (Indiana), and Filippo Menczer (Indiana)

 *Abstract*: Social media play a significant role in shaping public opinions and beliefs.
 This paper provides novel evidence about strategical use of automated accounts (bots) in option markets.
 Using a twitter-bot detector developed by Observatory on Social Media (OSoMe), BotometerLite, we find that twitter bot activity clusters around options' expirations.
 This strategy generates a short-lived change in underlying stock prices.
-Our results demonstrate that artificial intelligence can be used to manipulate stock prices.

 * "Portfolio Liquidity and Mutual Fund Performance" (2021), with Charles Trzcinka (Indiana)